What is analytical method validation?

 Run the below-listed sequence:

-Result: The HPLC detector area was found linear over the concentration range of 5000 ppm to 15000 ppm Ibuprofen with a Linear Regression Coefficient 1.0 which is within the limit of 0.99.
+Result: The HPLC detector area was found linear over the concentration range of 5000 ppm to 15000 ppm ibuprofen with a linear regression coefficient of 1.0, which is within the limit of 0.99.

 7.5 Robustness: